40 Unforgettable Things To Do in Calgary on Your Next Vacation

 Tired of generic, cookie-cutter accommodations?
 The contemporary suites at Hotel Arts have character to spare.
 Amenities at this downtown Calgary hotspot include an outdoor pool and patio, two restaurants (Yellow Door Bistro, which is ideal for brunch, and Raw Bar, which features modern Vietnamese cuisine), in-room spa services and complimentary bike rentals.

 If folk music is more your thing, schedule a visit to Prince’s Island Park in July for the Calgary Folk Music Festival.
-The annual event draws musicians from around for live performances and expert workshops, with added attractions in the of a beer garden, craft market and record tent—the perfect place to beef up your collection of vintage vinyl.
+The annual event draws musicians from all around for live performances and expert workshops, with added attractions in the form of a beer garden, craft market and record tent—the perfect place to beef up your collection of vintage vinyl and the greatest Canadian albums of all time..

-Among the highlights in Kensington is The Beehive—a mecca for natural-beauty aficionados, and one of the best-smelling places in the city.
+Among the highlights in Calgary’s Kensington neighbourhood is The Beehive—a mecca for natural-beauty aficionados, and one of the best-smelling places in the city.
 Browse the shop’s extensive collection of bath and body products, candles and household cleaners made with organic honey and beeswax.
+In the meantime, you can learn how to save the bees in six easy steps.

 Looking for an elegant spot for après-dinner drinks?
 You can’t go wrong with the one-of-a-kind cocktails from Proof’s ever-changing menu.
 Small plates are also great for snacking in the cozy 60-seat space.

 A treasure trove for home cooks and bakers, The Silk Road Spice Merchant features a wide range of exotic, high-quality herbs and spices from around the world.
 If you’re having trouble finding an ingredient or simply want to experiment with a dash of something new, The Silk Road is a great place to start.
+(These brilliant cooking shortcuts could also come in handy.)
 You’ll find it located among other specialty boutiques in Calgary’s Inglewood neighbourhood.

 Travelling with kiddies in tow?
 Be sure to add Granary Road to your itinerary—especially if you’ve had them cooped up in the car all day.
 This “active learning park” boasts three kilometres of trails with 11 play zones where kids can climb, swing and slide until they’re completely tuckered out.
 Grown-up guests will also appreciate the Granary Road market (with produce, olive oils, chocolate and hot food vendors) alongside a restaurant and bakery.